kitsuiwebster/minecraft-java-server-admin-commands/README.md

 effect <player> clear
 ```

+`<player>` is the username of the player from whom you want to remove all active status effects.

 ## Apply a status effect to a player for a given duration and potency

 ```java
 effect <player> <effect> [seconds] [amplifier] [hideParticles]
 ```

+- `<player>` is the username of the player to whom you want to apply a status effect
+- `<effect>` is the ID of the status effect.
+You can find all effect IDs [here](https://www.digminecraft.com/lists/effect_list_pc.php).
+- `[seconds]` is the optional duration of the effect in seconds.
+- `[amplifier]` is the optional level of the effect (starting from 0).
+- `[hideParticles]` is an optional boolean value (true or false) that, if set to true, hides particles from the effect.

 ## Display the world seed